Pear Walnut Raw Crackers with Raw Pear Fig Compote

-Walnuts and pears come together beautifully in these tasty little raw crackers.
-Highlighted with cinnamon, sage, cracked pepper and a pinch of salt (himalayan) and topped with a raw fig-pear compote, they are the perfect little treat for tea.
+Walnuts, and pears come together beautifully in these tasty little raw crackers.
+Highlighted with cinnamon, sage, cracked pepper and a pinch of salt (himalayan) and topped with a raw fig-pear compote, I mean, who doesn’t like figs, they are the perfect little treat for tea.
 Well, if you don’t have time for tea, they make a great little snack any time of the day.

 This little pear fig compote comes together quickly and is the perfect topping to compliment the crackers.
 A quick whirl in the food processor and you have a lovely, thick, tasty spread.
 Just two ingredients, pears and dried figs!